OneBusAway/onebusaway-iphone/Libraries/TestFlightSDK/README.md

 ### Remote Logging

 Remote Logging allows you to see the logs your app prints out remotely, on TestFlight's website.
-You can see logs for **beta sessions** and **prod sessions with crashes**.
-NB: you cannot see the logs for all prod sessions.
+You can see logs for **beta sessions**.

 To use it, simply replace all of your `NSLog` calls with `TFLog` calls.
 An easy way to do this without rewriting all your `NSLog` calls is to add the following macro to your `.pch` file.